davidfrantz/force/docs/source/howto/tsi.rst

 """""""""""""""

 HLPS uses a computing model, which *streams* the data.
-Please have a detailed look the at [computing model of HLPS](https://force-eo.readthedocs.io/en/latest/components/higher-level/hl-compute.html).
+Please have a detailed look the at the :ref:`hl-compute` of HLPS.

 Most often, generating interpolated time series (without doing anything else) is input-, or output-bound.